econia-labs/econia/src/move/econia/doc/market.md

 ## Struct `MakerEvent`

-Emitted when a maker order is placed, cancelled, evicted, or its size is manually changed.
+Emitted when a maker order (treated as the portion of an order that posts to the book) is placed, cancelled, evicted, or its size is manually changed.